AdaCore/training_material/courses/rust_essentials/170_iterators/03-iterator_trait.rst

       idx: 0,
   };

-  // The 'for' loop calls .next() automatically for num in iter {
+  // The 'for' loop calls .next() under the hood for num in iter {
       println!("The number is: {}", num);
   }